DONATE Pay Your Bill

 Remember to engage in things that give you joy

 It’s easy to feel overwhelmed.
-We’re in the middle of a pandemic, an election and the continued fight for racial justice.
 You want to stay informed and support your community, but we all have limits too.
 You need to practice self-care.
-Engage in activities that give you joy like going on a walk or a hike, have an impromptu living room dance party, work on an art project, read a good book or plan a socially distanced visit with a friend.
+Engage in activities that give you joy like going on a walk or a hike, having an impromptu living room dance party, working on an art project, reading a good book or spending time with friends and loved ones.
 If you find yourself feeling anxious or filled with sadness, it’s time to take a break and do something just for you.